What is a Phishing Attack

-The simplest way to prevent these attacks stem from proper training.
+The simplest way to prevent these attacks stems from proper training.
 Employees that understand phishing threats are much less susceptible to fall for them.

 However, relying on training employees takes security out of IT’s hands, which can lead to some sleepless nights.
-The next prevention tactics are helpful because they are less reliant on the end users judgement.
+The next prevention tactics are helpful because they are less reliant on the end-users judgment.

 Implementing Multi-Factor Authentication For VPN